MartinvonBerg/simple-lightbox-fslight/readme.txt

 Yes, you may buy the fslightbox.js an add the file fslightbox.js to the folder ./folder-where-the-plugin-is-installed/js/fslightbox-paid.
 That's it.

-= Does plugin has any requirements? =
+= Does the plugin have any requirements? =

 No. You can use this plugin with pure WordPress with Gutenberg editor enabled.